 - Solar panel only tilts up and down.

-With a rating of IP66, these lights and their durable allow casing are able to withstand powerful water jets and a huge volume of water, which makes them perfect for people who live in climates where rain is often the enemy.
+Pro-Tip: With a rating of IP66, these lights and their durable allow casing are able to withstand powerful water jets and a huge volume of water, which makes them perfect for people who live in climates where rain is often the enemy.

 When you’re on the market looking for solar-powered motion security lights, there are a few things that you have to keep in mind.
 Most of you will surely prefer lights that are only triggered by motion, as this is something that adds to the lifespan of the product but also prevents the battery from draining faster.

-You want lights with a good waterproof rating, as these will be staying outdoors throughout the entire year and need to manage sun, rain, or snow.
-Another important aspect is the length and width that triggers the motion sensor.
+You want water-resistant lights with a good waterproof rating, as these will be staying outdoors throughout the entire year and need to manage sun, rain, or snow.
+Another important aspect is the length and width that trigger the motion sensor.
 The angle and the measurement (in feet) will determine the sensitivity of the motion sensor and how much ground it can cover.